philippwulff/TUM_RCI/Robot Motion Planning/README.md

 [[Course website](https://mvp.in.tum.de/courses/motion/index.html)]

-There is a summary from 2022 here: https://github.com/MichaelGrupp/RobotMotionPlanning_summary
+There is a summary from 2022 here: https://github.com/MichaelGrupp/RobotMotionPlanning_summary (by Franz Kaschner)

 ## Good explanations